My Current Series of Vintage Portraits

 Are you wanting to take an online course or workshop?

-Guilds or groups: Interested in having me teach classes or workshops, click here.
+Guilds/shops or other groups: Interested in having me teach classes or workshops, click here.

 Facebook group: Join this group of fabric portrait enthusiasts on Facebook – Fabric Faces